Q: Why apply to CISLA?

 Q: When do I have to declare my major?
 What if I change my major?

 The College asks you to declare a major in March of your sophomore year.
 If you are not positive about your major when you apply to CISLA, simply put down what you assume your major will be.
 If you change it at a later date, please notify us.
 Keep in mind that if you change your major you may need to re-examine your support courses.

 Q: Can I do Study Away?

-Q: Can I go on study abroad in one place and do an internship in another?
+Q: Can I study away in one place and do an internship in another?

-Yes.
-Usually you will study abroad in an area that speaks the language that you intend to use during your internship.
-That means you can study in Spain and go to Latin America on an internship, or study in France and go to West Africa.
-Occasionally a student who has command of more than one foreign language will study in a different linguistic area.
+Yes, though it is encouraged to study away and intern in the same country.
+Usually you will study away in an area that speaks the language that you intend to use during your internship.
+For example, you could study away in Spain and go to Ecuador for an internship, or study in France and intern in Senegal.
+Occasionally a student who has command of more than one language will study in a different linguistic area.
 This is acceptable, but you must be certain that you have an excellent command of the language where you are to do your internship.
 If you have a plan that is unconventional, come see us to discuss it and explore possible options.

-Q: What is the difference between the Senior Integrative Project, an Honors Thesis and an Individual Study?
+Q: What is the difference between the Senior Integrative Project (SIP), an Honors Thesis and an Independent Study?

-The SIP can be done either as an honors thesis in the major or an independent study (usually in the major).
+The SIP can be done either as an honors thesis in the major (two independent studies) or as a one-semester independent study (usually in the major).
 An honors thesis is eight credits of work over two semesters and represents a substantial piece of research.
 An independent study is four credits and is done during either the fall or spring semester.
-In both cases the requirements, criteria, deadlines and approvals are department-specific so you must establish contact with someone in the department in which you plan to do the SIP.
+In both cases the requirements, criteria, deadlines and approvals are department specific so you must establish plan ahead and identify a faculty member to work with in the department in which you plan to do the SIP.